ecmwf/metview-docs/docs/confluence/tutorials/flextra_tutorial.rst

 Its macro command equivalent is flextra_prepare().

 However, please note that it should be used with extra care.
-The reason for it is that ``flextra_prepare()`` is executed asynchronously and if we do not reference the variable it returns we can run into problems.
+The reason for it is that :func:`flextra_prepare` is executed asynchronously and if we do not reference the variable it returns we can run into problems.
 The following macro code illustrates this situation:

 .. code-block:: python